Estimate Time3 min

 Yearly, millions of older adults lose billions of dollars as a result of financial fraud—they’re considered prime targets because they’re generally less savvy with social media privacy settings, likely to answer calls from unknown callers, open junk mail rather than discard, and they live off their savings.1

 It’s important to know the types of elder fraud and financial abuse, the signs to look for, and how to avoid becoming a victim.
-Keep a lookout for these popular scams.3
+Keep a lookout for these popular scams that account for more than 65% of complaints from seniors.3

 Sweepstakes or lottery